-Program Description: Through coordination between Planning, Housing, Police, and Code Enforcement, identify the greatest housing needs in the community and direct grant application efforts towards meeting that need.

-Quantified Objective (2013-2021): Obtain one or more grants that will improve the condition or supply of special needs housing in the City.
+Program: Through coordination between Planning, Housing, Police, and Code Enforcement, identify the greatest housing needs in the community and direct grant application efforts towards meeting that need.
+Apply for one or more grants that will improve the condition or supply of special needs housing in the City.

-Funding Source: Grants
+Funding Source: General Fund

 Responsible Agency: Planning, Housing, Police, Code Enforcement

+Timeframe: Ongoing